openhive-network/hive/doc/building.md

     ninja hived cli_wallet

-Ninja tool can be installed from standard Ubuntu package repositories by using:

-    sudo apt-get install -y ninja-build

 **If at any time you find this documentation not up to date or unprecise, please take a look at CI/CD scripts.**

 ## Building on Other Platforms